funkyrailroad/old-dotfiles/vim/bundle/YouCompleteMe/README.md

 Download and install the following software:

-- [Python 2 or Python 3][python-win-download].
+- [Python 3][python-win-download].
 Be sure to pick the version corresponding to your Vim architecture.
 It is _Windows x86_ for a 32-bit Vim and _Windows x86-64_ for a 64-bit Vim.
 We recommend installing Python 3.
   Additionally, the version of Python you install must match up exactly with the version of Python that Vim is looking for.
 Type `:version` and look at the bottom of the page at the list of compiler flags.
-Look for flags that look similar to `-DDYNAMIC_PYTHON_DLL=\"python27.dll\"` and `-DDYNAMIC_PYTHON3_DLL=\"python35.dll\"`.
-The former indicates that Vim is looking for Python 2.7 and the latter indicates that Vim is looking for Python 3.5.
+Look for flags that look similar to `-DDYNAMIC_PYTHON3_DLL=\"python35.dll\"`.
+This indicates that Vim is looking for Python 3.5.
 You'll need one or the other installed, matching the version number exactly.
 - [CMake][cmake-download].
 Add CMake executable to the PATH environment variable.
 - [Visual Studio Build Tools 2017][visual-studio-download].
 During setup,